calogica/calogica.com/_posts/2018-11-27-dice-polls-dirichlet-multinomial.md

 categories: [python, pymc3]
 comments: true
 ---
+{: .notice--info}
+This post is also available as a [Jupyter Notebook on Github](http://nbviewer.jupyter.org/github/clausherther/public/blob/master/probabilistic_programming/Dirichlet%20Multinomial%20Example.ipynb).

 As part of a longer term project to learn Bayesian Statistics, I'm currently reading [Bayesian Data Analysis, 3rd Edition](http://www.stat.columbia.edu/~gelman/book/) by Andrew Gelman, John Carlin, Hal Stern, David Dunson, Aki Vehtari, and Donald Rubin, commonly known as **BDA3**.
 Although I've been using Bayesian statistics and probabilistic programming languages, like [PyMC3](https://docs.pymc.io/), in projects for the last year or so, this book forces me to go beyond a pure practioner's approach to modeling, while still delivering very practical value.